 Omnichannel Customer Journey

 Canon and Zoovu’s partnership began in 2011 when the brand recognized a significant gap in their omnichannel customer journey: deciding what camera or printer to choose from online was really difficult.
 Their physical retail partners of all sizes like Currys PC World, Media Markt, or regional consumer electronic businesses, provided the expert advice consumers looked for when looking into investing in products that are often a high-consideration purchase due to cost.
-As consumer behavior evolved, it became evident Canon needed to implement a solution that would support both their owned channels and retailer partners.
+As consumer behavior evolved, it became evident that Canon needed to implement a solution to support both their owned channels and retailer partners.